borason/performer/doc/manual/UserManual.md

 <h3 id="concepts-note-track">Note Track</h3>

-In note mode, the default mode, a track uses step sequencing to output gate and CV signals.
-A sequence consists of a maximum 64 steps and there is a total of 16 sequences in a track.
+By default, all tracks are configured as note tracks.
+In this mode, the track uses step sequencing to generate gate and CV signals.
+A sequence consists of a maximum 64 steps and there is a total of 16 patterns per track.
+Each step is defined through a number of properties, also called layers, to control the generated gate and CV signals.

+The generated gate sequence is controlled by the _Gate_ layer, which simply activates/deactivates gates for individual steps.
+To introduce some random variation, the _Gate Probability_ layer is used to control how often an active gate is actually generated at the output.
+The _Length_ layer controls the duration of the gate signal and allows to tie notes together if set to the maximum.
+Again, to introduce some random variation, the _Length Variation Range_ and _Length Variation Probability_ layers control a maximum random deviation of the gate length and the probability of actually randomizing the gate length.
+Finally, the _Retrigger_ layer allows each gate signal to be retriggered multiple times within the duration of the step, allowing for faster gates and ratcheting effects.
+Retriggering can also be randomized using the _Retrigger Probability_ layer.

+The generated CV sequence is controlled by the _Note_ layer, which basically defines the voltage to be output for each step.
+Each note is stored as an index to an entry in a [Scale](#concepts-scale), allowing the generated CV signals to be used both for controlling note pitch as well as other arbitrary modulation signals.
+Using the _Note Variation Range_ and _Note Variation Probability_ layers some random variation can be applied to the CV signal.
+Finally, the _Slide_ layer controls if the generate CV signal is changed immediately on the start of a gate or smoothly slides to the new voltage.

 TODO